 Containers (bottleware) are the vessels in which samples are collected.
 They are associated to Contract MAGs via Contract Analytic Methods, and subsequently associated to planned and scheduled samples.

-A Contract MAG is snapshot of a database MAG at a particular time that has been associated with a particular Contract.
+A Contract Method Analyte Group (MAG) is snapshot of a database MAG at a particular time that has been associated with a particular Contract.
 MAGs must be associated with a Contract in order to make them available for selection when adding samples to planned tasks, as associating a Contract MAG with a sample is a required step.

 An Electronic Data Deliverable (EDD) is a data file specifically conforming to one of a number of EQuIS Data Processor (EDP) Formats.
 EDDs may be Microsoft Excel workbooks, Microsoft Access databases, ASCII files, text (.txt) files, zip (.zip) files, or XML (.xml) files.

 The DT_FACILITY table describes facilities and their parameters, such as addresses, project managers, and coordinate maximums and minimums.
 Facilities are the physical or logical extent of data that is made available for reporting, analysis, or modeling.

 Examples of facilities are a petroleum station, a hazardous waste site, a collection of surface water sampling locations in a drainage basin, etc. A single EQuIS database may contain any number of facilities, separating data while sharing the same valid values.